-The AWI and Meat & Livestock Australia publication Visual Sheep Scores is a useful tool to help select and cull sheep.
+The AWI and Meat & Livestock Australia publication Visual Sheep Scores is a useful tool to help assess your sheep for flystrike risk and inform decisions in relation to classing and culling.

-Short-term preventative activities which help reduce the risk of flystrike include:
+Short-term preventative activities that help reduce the risk of flystrike include:

-- shearing or crutching to remove wool and dags; - tail docking to the optimal length when marking lambs: - applying preventative chemicals to sheep to protect against strike; - reducing the risk of scouring which causes dags; and - careful selection of paddocks.
+- shearing or crutching to remove wool and dags; - tail docking to the optimal length when marking lambs; - applying preventative chemicals to sheep to protect against strike; - reducing the risk of scouring which causes dags; and - careful selection of paddocks.